openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3-os-trust-ext.md

 The user specified by `authentication` must match the trust's `trustee_user_id` attribute.

-If the token has the `impersonation` attribute set to `true`, then the resulting token's `user` attribute will also represent the trustor, rather than the authenticating user (the trustee).
+If the trust has the `impersonation` attribute set to `true`, then the resulting token's `user` attribute will also represent the trustor, rather than the authenticating user (the trustee).